FabricMC/fabric-docs/develop/loom/index.md

 ## Resolving Issues {#issues}

-Loom and/or gradle can sometimes fail due to corrupted cache files.
-Running `./gradlew build --refresh-dependencies` will force gradle and loom to re-download and recreate all of the files.
+Loom and/or Gradle can sometimes fail due to corrupted cache files.
+Running `./gradlew build --refresh-dependencies` will force Gradle and Loom to re-download and recreate all of the files.
 This may take a few minutes but is usually quite successful with resolving cache related issues.

 ## Development Environment Setup {#setup}